Motor racing-Leclerc on pole in Baku after crash-hit qualifying

 The pole was Leclerc's second in a row and once again came as a result of the final session being stopped early by a red car banging into the barriers.

-At home in Monaco two weeks ago it was Leclerc who set the fastest lap and then crashed, with rivals unable to beat his time, and in Baku it was a smash involving team mate Carlos Sainz that ended the track action.
+At home in Monaco two weeks ago it was Leclerc who set the fastest lap and then crashed, and in Baku it was a smash involving team mate Carlos Sainz that brought an end to the track action.

-Mercedes' seven times world champion Lewis Hamilton qualified alongside the Monegasque on the front row, with Red Bull's championship leader Max Verstappen starting a frustrated third.

-"It was just a stupid qualifying to be honest," said the Dutch driver.

-Leclerc owed some of his time of one minute 41.218 seconds to Hamilton, who was in front of him for his first flying lap and without wanting to provided a hefty aerodynamic 'tow' down the long straight.
+Leclerc owed some of his time of one minute 41.218 seconds to Hamilton, whose car provided a hefty aerodynamic 'tow' down the long straight.

 "I think we would have been there or thereabouts for pole without the slipstream, so it's a good day.
-I did not expect to be as competitive as we were today," said Leclerc.
+I did not expect to be as competitive as we were today," said the Monegasque.

+"I think it's going to be difficult to keep these two behind me," he added of the title frontrunners.

-Hamilton has a record 100 pole positions to his credit but his front row placing was perhaps an even bigger surprise than Leclerc's result, with Mercedes struggling for pace all through practice and Red Bull on top.
+Hamilton has a record 100 pole positions but his placing still came as a surprise, with Mercedes struggling for pace through practice and Red Bull on top.

 "This is such a monumental result for us because we've been struggling like you couldn't believe all weekend," said the Briton, who was only 11th in opening practice.